Aged Care Trainers and Assessors

 Employers are normally looking for someone with the right qualifications and experience to do the job.
 You can make yourself more attractive as a candidate by developing more of both.

 Certificate III in Disability and Certificate III in Home and Community Care qualifications naturally complement the Certificate III in Aged Care.
-Adding Certificate IV and Diploma qualifications in the personal care field to your skillset may also help you.
+Adding Certificate IV and Diploma courses in the personal care field to your skillset may also help you.

 You have experience as an aged care worker, but what about as a trainer?